Michee27/MICEL-BANK/README.md

    ## Descrição:

-Our bank is a RESTful API and its main objective is to offer our customers a safe, easy-to-use, and dynamic environment where they can control their finances from creating the bank to issuing activity statements.
+The bank is a RESTful API and its main objective is to offer our customers a safe, easy-to-use, and dynamic environment where they can control their finances from creating the bank to issuing activity statements.
 It is developed in JavaScript language.

    ## Functionalities: